y-lohse/bjj/_drafts/2014-05-23-gameness-elite-review.md

 ---
 layout: blog
-title: Gi Review: Gameness Elite
+title: Gi Review Gameness Elite
 ---
 The Gameness Elite is my first real BJJ gi and was given to me — yep, generous friends.
 Before that I was wearing a 30€ judo kimono, so I kinda tried the worst and what is apparently among the bests.